Faizou-Aremou/shrine/README.md

-## simple application building using web material components
+## simple e-commerce application demo builded using web material components

+clone the project and start with **npm start**